ellisraputri/Research-Extract-Unstructured-and-Structured/README.md

 - UI: the GUI that can be run to extract the text
 - script: a collection of scripts to extract the CSV files

+## Data Privacy
+Due to the NDA signed with our data provider, the complete set of data will not be provided here.
+However, the mock data with the same structure is provided, so people can verify the validity of our research.